team-megdsie/template-brief-2019/README.md

 1. *No framework dependencies,* unless benefit can be clearly demonstrated vs. increased size and complexity.
 As in, no SASS, Less, Bootstrap, etc. This is clean HTML, with fresh, minimal CSS, and a minimal amount of Javascript.
 Must work when Javascript is disabled in the browser.
 The goal is to create a template that will last with a minimum amount of maintenance.

 1. *No third-party dependencies;* needs to be completely self-contained.
-All resources necessary for the display of the page are loaded from the same domain.
+All resources necessary for the display of the page are loaded from the same domain, using relative links that work regardless of whether a page is placed in the root of a domain, or in a subdirectory under it.

 1. *No custom fonts;* uses only standard system fonts, with a focus on readability.
 It is possible that custom fonts will be added later, such as for accessibility reasons (dyslexia, for example), but default system fonts must always provide the baseline.